Logotype for Mapletree Pan Asia Commercial Trust

 • Portfolio positioned to weather macroeconomic and geopolitical uncertainties, with Singapore as the anchor market.

-• Interest rate guidance for FY 2027 is above 3%, with expectations of slight declines depending on market conditions.
+• Interest rate guidance for FY 2027 is above 3%, with expectations for a low 3% range.

-• Continued focus on quality assets, prudent capital deployment, and operational optimisation; no immediate plans for major acquisitions, especially avoiding China.
+• Continued focus on quality assets, prudent capital deployment, and operational optimisation.

 Partial view of Summaries dataset, powered by Quartr API